deciduously/music/post.md

 This could be a potential natural application of [dependent types](https://en.wikipedia.org/wiki/Dependent_type), a programming language feature that Rust does not support.
 Few languages do.
 One example is [Idris](https://en.wikipedia.org/wiki/Idris_(programming_language)#Dependent_types), which is like [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language))++.
 A dependent type codifies a type restraint that's dependent on a *value* of that type.
 The linked example describes a function that appends a list of `m` elements to a list `n` which specifies as part of the return type that the returned list has length `n + m`.
 A caller can then trust this fact implicitly, because the compiler won't build a binary if it's not true.
 I think this could be applied here to verify that a scale's intervals method returns an octave, regardless of length.
 That can be tested for in code with Rust, of course, but not encoded into the type signature directly.

+// TODO show off all the scales, maybe?

 ##### Key

 *[top](#table-of-contents)*